Composing MCP Servers

 How Composition Works

-From a Bundle Detail Page
+From an MCP Server Detail Page

 -